The First Coordinated Rescue Effort Between Lifesaving Services in Rescuing Survivors of the Metis Near Watch Hill Lighthouse

 Enjoy the summer!

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues, like the story of the Metis here.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, like the story above at Watch Hill Light, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
+You’ll also find plenty of stories of shipwrecks and rescues.
 Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

 Copyright © Allan Wood Photography, do not reproduce without permission.
 All rights reserved.